Case Study: Reportable

 My main objective: structure the content in such a way that users could digest information at a glance and engage deeper as needed.

 A similar concept was applied to the Search Results page.
 In the summary description for each result, I pointed to the nested fisheries.
-Users can click and reveal them and select those profiles directly.
+Users could click and reveal them and select those profiles directly.

 Solutions and Visual Design

+I worked in close collaboration with the visual designer.
 Following are the final visual designs, created by Zago.

 The redesign introduced filters on the search results page and key data for each listing.
 Users can engage with summarized content without having to enter a profile page.

 We made the top of the profile page work harder: the summary provides at-a-glance data, with quick links to each section for users that need to know more.
-The summary is downloadable so users can send to their clients.
+The summary is downloadable so users could send to their clients.

 Case Study: Amigos